Code-Institute-Submissions/mythic_gm/TESTING.md

 ### Oracle tab

 The buttons and chaos number will get smaller as the screen width is lowered, but overall there is no drastic change except for the emulator window becoming longer for mobile view.
+Button and font size for the button will get smaller in relation to sreen width also.

 ### Journal Tab

 The journal tab contents start 3 divs per row but will change to block elements with 1 per row at smaller screen width.
+Button size and font size will also get smaller.

 ### Lists Tab
 The lists tab content, characters and threads, start as flex items taking roughly 70% and 30% respectivly of the emulator window but will change to being block elements stacked at smaller screen width.